xieyuheng/inner/docs/source/_posts/note/computer-science/type-theory/language-implementation-tricks.md

   we propagate the property "we need to check instead of infer" to all rules about constructor.

-  why we have this propagation ?
+  why we have this propagation?

-- why we sometimes need infer, when we only want to implementation check ? because we need to infer the type of target of elimination rules.
+- why we sometimes need infer, when we only want to implementation check? because we need to infer the type of target of elimination rules.

   for elimination rules the pattern is